This post is also available in: Español

 Estimated prep time: Days (if you take into account shopping for ingredients more like a week)

-With all that said and hoping not everyone was scared off because of the amount of ingredients and time it takes to prepare: BELIEVE ME IS WORTH IT!
+With all that said, I hope not everyone is scared off because of the amount of ingredients and time it takes to prepare this delicious Guatemalan dish.
+But, BELIEVE ME, THIS FIAMBRE RECIPE IS WORTH IT!

 Check out more Día de los Muertos posts on my Pinterest board below.